 - After clicking the Custom Header option, a Header dialog box will appear.

-- At this moment, we can type our header in the Left section, Center section or Right section wherever we want.
+- Currently, we can type our header in the Left section, Center section, or Right section wherever we want.

 - In our case, we have typed the header in the Center section.